nanocurrency/nano-node/docs/protocol.md

 Note that the Balance value in the block is the balance of the sending account *after the amount sent in the block has been deducted*.

+XXX is it valid to send to yourself?

 ## Receive block

 Reference: `rai::receive_block` in `rai/lib/blocks.cpp`